Careers & Skill Development

 A cover letter is simply a form of introduction.
 You're introducing yourself to the organization or company, explaining why you're a good fit for the position and what you bring to the job that makes you the best candidate.

 Students have many opportunities for getting involved across campus.
 Make sure you explore all the organizations, activities, and events available.
-Below you'll find a basic list of options that appeal to many ALL majors, but don't hesitate to ask your peers what they're involved in, too!
+Below you'll find a basic list of options that appeal to many CANES majors, but don't hesitate to ask your peers what they're involved in, too!